The National Centre for Earth Observation (NCEO) is pleased to announce the commencement of activities for the EO Data Hub project

 - Announcement of industry day (13 March 2023)

 - Slides from EO Data Hub Industry day (13 March 2023)

-- Call for Consultant on Datastreams – NEW
+- Call for Consultant on Datastreams – Closed

-- Call for Consultant on preparation of software ITTs for EO Data Hub (coming soon) – NEW
+- Call for Consultant on preparation of software ITTs for EO Data Hub – Closed

 The selected projects in this call will help to specify the functionality, software and desirable data streams in the Hub and obtain early access to the Hub as it is implemented.